-The patterns within each natural subregion (NSR) are similar to those noted in the previous section, although there are some notable differences.
-The central mixedwood (CM) area has a historical LTFC of 65 years (Table 4), which creates a significant amount of young forest.
-Young NRV in the CM averaged 50% with a median of 51% (Figure 18).
-The current level of young forest in the CM area is 13%, which represents just the 3rd percentile.
-The current old forest level (13%) is close to the median NRV level (10%).
-However, the current mature forest level (40%) is well beyond the 11% median for NRV, and statistically beyond NRV (i.e. it was only exceeded once in the NRV model runs).
-The 34% currently in immature forest in the CM is exactly the 75th percentile (Figure 18).
+The patterns within each natural subregion (NSR) were similar to those noted in the previous section, although there were some noteworthy differences.
+The central mixedwood (CM) area had a historical LTFC of 65 years (Table 4), which created a significant amount of young forest.
+Young NRV in the CM area averaged 42% with a median of 43% (Figure 17).
+The current level of young forest in the CM area was 18%, which represented just the 7th percentile.
+The current old forest level (23%) was on the high end, but still well within NRV.
+However, the current mature forest level (45%) was well beyond the 40% maximum observed from the NRV modelling.
+The 14% currently in immature forest in the CM was just below the 25th percentile of NRV (Figure 17).

-The average amount of young forest in the dry mixedwood (DM) NSR was 52%, with a median of 55% (Figure 19).
-The current level of 12% is almost beyond the lower end of NRV, representing just the 4^{th} percentile.
-The current levels of both immature and mature are close to, but not yet beyond the upper end of NRV.
-The current level of old forest in the dry mixedwood (8%) is well within NRV - just below the median (10%).
+The average amount of young forest in the dry mixedwood (DM) natural subregion averaged 51% historically, with a median of 55% (Figure 18).
+The NRV runs only produced one landscape snapshot with lower young forest levels than the current level of 7%.
+The current levels of both immature and mature were both very high, but still within observed NRV.
+The current level of old forest in the dry mixedwood (6%) was just below the median (7%).